how to mix colors: everything you need to know

 cool colors

-Cool colors recede into the painting and look farther away.
-We can create distance in landscapes by mixing some blue into the background areas.
+We can create distance in landscape paintings by mixing some blue into the background areas.

 For example, make the edge of an object turn away from us by adding cool colors to the edge.
 We may also, use cool colors to set one object behind another.